Copyright Law Essentials – Understanding who CEG is.

 Contact a DMCA, Software & Copyright Defense Law Firm

 Our law firm has helped many other companies fight and defend against claims of federal copyright infringement.
 We have battled in Federal Courts, for example in the Northern District Court of California, Southern District and have federal experience in the California Central District.
-We have fought for business owners against software companies and their trade organizations and have defended illegal adult pornography cases that can be highly embarrassing and stressful.
+We have fought for business owners against software companies and their trade organizations and have defended that can be highly embarrassing and stressful.
 We offer low flat rate fees for many cases (aside from copyright litigation cases).
 Call us at (877) 276-5084 to speak with a IP lawyer.